Skip to main content

 wget --version

-If wget is not installed, please use the following command to install it:
+If wget is missing, install it:

 sudo apt install wget